 Did you know that this Breakfast Sausage Casserole is one of the most popular holiday breakfasts?
 When Christmas morning comes, this is the dish you want to serve to your family!

-Breakfast Casserole is a hearty dish loaded with a variety of meats, veggies, and dairy with eggs as the base.
+Firstly, it is a hearty dish loaded with a variety of meats, veggies, and dairy with eggs as the base.
 It is as colorful as it is flavorful which is fit for the holidays!

-This dish is so easy to make that you can start preparing it the night before and then, just pop it in the oven the next morning.
+Also, this dish is so easy to make that you can start preparing it the night before and then, just pop it in the oven the next morning.
 And what is good about making casseroles is that it is an easy way to feed a huge group of people.

 Even when it is an ordinary day, you can offer it to your family.
 It is so appetizing that they will not miss it for sure.

 Breakfast, after all, is important for our health and studies have linked it to numerous benefits.
 With this recipe, you ensure that everyone starts their day right!

 - Pork Sausage: I use pork sauce, but you can use your favorite type.
 Feel free to use Italian sausage, turkey sausage, leftover ham, etc.

 - Veggies and greens: Such as red bell pepper, green bell pepper, onion, garlic, fresh spinach, and green onions.

 - Cheese: I like using shredded cheddar cheese and mozzarella cheese.